oscar6echo/redirect-server-2/README.md

 ### 2.1 - Docker

-If you have Docker installed:s
+If you have Docker installed:

 -   Development mode - Hot reload server upon src/ folder change